emacs-mirror/emacs/mps/manual/source/glossary/c.rst

         .. relevance::

-            A closure is typically implemented by saving both the function and any :term:`activation records <activation
-            record>` that contain variables referenced by the function.
-The closure creates additional implicit
+            A closure is typically implemented by saving both the function and any :term:`activation records` that contain variables referenced by the function.
+The closure creates additional implicit :term:`references` to the bindings
-            :term:`references <reference>` to the bindings closed over and hence must be accounted for in any memory management scheme.
+            closed over and hence must be accounted for in any memory management scheme.
 The closure itself is an object that must be managed and may have either :term:`dynamic extent` or :term:`indefinite extent` depending on whether it is only used by inner blocks of the creating block or passed out of the creating block.

         .. seealso:: :term:`continuation`.

     coalesce

-        Coalescing is the act of merging two adjacent :term:`free blocks <free block>`.
+        Coalescing is the act of merging two adjacent :term:`free blocks`.

         Coalescing reduces :term:`external fragmentation`, but is not totally effective.